OtherAesop/mehens_portable_casino/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Dicecoin License

+The expression of the Dicecoin concept here is licensed under the GPL

 # Mehen's Portable Casino

 This is a small 2D gambling game made using the Good Game Easily (Ggez) engine that implements the Dicecoin Game as